SEKOIA-IO/documentation/docs/getting_started/usage.md

 ## How it works

-Upon accessing the Usage page, you are presented with a dashboard that displays their data usage for the current month.
+Upon accessing the Usage page, you are presented with a dashboard that displays current month data usage.
 The dashboard consists of key sections:

 - **Analyzed Bytes**: Visualizes the total data analyzed by the community and indicates whether the usage is within acceptable limits.
 - **Executed Playbook Actions**: Summarizes automation actions taken based on user-defined playbooks.